 In the past, research into the snow leopard has been sketchy, so basic knowledge of the species’ ecology, and reliable population estimates, were sorely lacking.
 To increase knowledge about the species a unique Long Term Ecological Study started in 2008.
 It is based in the Gobi Desert in Mongolia and Snow Leopard Trust is in charge of the study.
 The study will continue for several years and comprises three different activities: research, development of conservation work, and education.
 Nordens Ark supports Snow Leopard Trust efforts to save the Snow Leopard and co-finance one of their researchers'.

-In addition, we’re working with Snow Leopard Enterprise and sell hand-woven wool products from Mongolia in our shop at Nordens Ark.
+In addition, we’re working with Snow Leopard Enterprises and sell hand-woven wool products from Mongolia in our shop at Nordens Ark.
 Money from these products goes direct to the local people in Mongolia and to conservation of the snow leopard in the wild.

 In collaboration with